theaji/misc-scripts/CloudFormation/codepipeline_ec2app/README.md

 # Objective

-This project uses codepipeline for continuos delivery of an EC2 webapp -  using CodeCommit as a source provider
+This project uses codepipeline for continuous delivery of an EC2 webapp -  using CodeCommit as a source provider

 ## Services covered